oracle/osb-kafka-transport/README.md

 This is an Open-Source project maintained by Oracle Corp.

 ## Features and Benefits:
-The Kafka Transport provides inbound and outbound connectivity with Apache Kafka.
+The OSB Transport for Apache Kafka provides inbound and outbound connectivity with Apache Kafka.
 But this is definetely a oversimplification of what this transport can really do.
 The list below summarizes the most important features found in this implementation.

 * Complete JavaScript development toolkit
 * Leverages popular open-source technologies